-- 7.4.7 The timing of development will maintain a balance of activity throughout the centre over the Plan period and to ensure continued success either side of the High Street and to fit with provision of new infrastructure, including public transport improvements and traffic management measures.
+- 7.4.8 The timing of development will maintain a balance of activity throughout the centre over the Plan period and to ensure continued success either side of the High Street and to fit with provision of new infrastructure, including public transport improvements and traffic management measures.
 The area to the south of the High Street has been the focus of activity in more recent times, with the development of Touchwood, but parts of the Centre are becoming outdated in appearance and would benefit from new development to modernise it and increase its attraction.
-This would not however preclude the extension of Touchwood as an early development that could enhance public realm and attractiveness to shoppers. - 7.4.8 The Town Centre Spatial Strategy Diagram indicates a number of opportunity sites where development has the potential to come forward within the period of the local plan.
+This would not however preclude the extension of Touchwood as an early development that could enhance public realm and attractiveness to shoppers. - 7.4.9 The Town Centre Spatial Strategy Diagram indicates a number of opportunity sites where development has the potential to come forward within the period of the local plan.
 The sites represent the opportunity to improve the attractiveness of the Centre as a place of quality and distinction reflecting strong urban design principles.
-The evidence base to the Local Plan confirms that in broad terms these sites, together with other small scale developments could support the level of residential development indicated in Section 8.4 in mixed and stand alone developments, and that there would be capacity for the level of retail and office development indicated (Solihull Retail, Leisure and Offices Study November 2011 57,000 sq.m. of comparison retail floorspace and 30-35,000 sq.m. of offices). - 7.4.9 The Town Centre Spatial Strategy Diagram shows important linkages to key destinations, open spaces, public realm, the main retail frontages that define the primary retail area which will be the focus for activity that maximises the centres vibrancy and attraction, and links to the opportunity sites.
+The evidence base to the Local Plan confirms that in broad terms these sites, together with other small scale developments could support the level of residential development indicated in Section 8.4 in mixed and stand alone developments, and that there would be capacity for the level of retail and office development indicated (Solihull Retail, Leisure and Offices Study November 2011 59,800 sq.m. of retail floorspace and 30-35,000 sq.m. of offices).
+Evidence suggests there may be capacity for additional retail development over and above this.
+Where possible, any additional retail development should be provided for in Solihull Town Centre or, where appropriate, other town centres in accordance with the sequential test set out in national policy. - 7.4.10 The Town Centre Spatial Strategy Diagram shows important linkages to key destinations, open spaces, public realm, the main retail frontages that define the primary retail area which will be the focus for activity that maximises the centres vibrancy and attraction, and links to the opportunity sites.

-- 7.4.10 Primary retail frontages where retailing activity will be expected to be the main street level use are as follows:
+- 7.4.11 Primary retail frontages where retailing activity will be expected to be the main street level use are as follows:

 - High Street Nos 1-161 and 12-134

 - Poplar Way, Mill Lane and Drury Lane 10-58 and 5-45

 - Warwick Road No 700

 - Mell Square and Touchwood.